-Students who have not pre-qualified in reading, writing or numeracy are required to sit the corresponding component/s of the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
+Students who have not demonstrated the WACE literacy and/or numeracy standard by prequalifying through NAPLAN are required to sit the corresponding component/s of the OLNA.
+Students are required to sit the OLNA twice before the end of Year 10, unless they demonstrate the required standard.
 If students do not demonstrate the standard by the end of Year 10, they must sit the component/s in Semester 1 of Year 11.
-Subsequently, students may choose when next to sit the component/s.
+Where students have not demonstrated the required standard by the end of Semester 1 of Year 11, students may choose when next to sit the required OLNA component/s.

-For further information regarding prequalification, refer to the Prequalification section on the OLNA page on the Authority website (https://senior-secondary.scsa.wa.edu.au/assessment/olna).
+For further information refer to the Western Australian Certificate of Education Literacy and Numeracy Standard: OLNA and Prequalification through Year 9 NAPLAN brochure on the OLNA page on the Authority website (https://senior-secondary.scsa.wa.edu.au/assessment/olna).

 The two opportunities to sit in Year 10 and the opportunity to sit in Semester 1 of Year 11 are required to help determine eligibility for Foundation courses, if required.
-Information about Foundation courses is available on page 12.
+Information about Foundation courses is available on page 14.
 International and mature-age students registered at a school are required to sit the OLNA at the first available opportunity.
-Table 5 indicates which of the six opportunities to sit the OLNA in Years 10 to 12 are required, and which are optional for eligible students.
+Table 5 indicates which of the six opportunities to sit the OLNA in Years 10 to 12 are required and which are optional for eligible students.